Russell-S-Harper/FLT/README.md

 - The accuracy of FLT is NOT professional grade and should NOT be used in mission-critical applications where errors can have serious consequences!
 - As well, FLT is NOT optimized for speed or space.
 It is basically a temporary solution to provide floating point support in C compilers currently lacking it.
+- We currently do not support arithmetic expressions in the assignment of global or static floating point variables, e.g. the global variable assignment `double g_k6 = 2.0 * 3.0;` will be translated to `FLT g_k6 = flt_multiply(0x40000000 /* 2.0 */, 0x40400000 /* 3.0 */);` which will generate a compilation error.
+A workaround is to initialize these variables at runtime prior to being used.
+Note that simple assignments are permitted, e.g. `double g_k6 = 6.0;` will be translated to `FLT g_k6 = 0x40C00000 /* 6.0 */;` which will compile without issue.
 - Currently `gcc -fdiagnostics-format=json` v9.0+ does not provide enough information to parse certain constructions such as a cast spanning multiple lines, or the `scanf` example below.
 It is recommended to thoroughly test the programs after compiling to ensure correct functionality.
 - I/O functions are limited in how many float parameters can be specified in a single function call.
 For `*printf`, up to 15 "%e/%E" & five "%f/%F" parameters, and for `*scanf`, up to five parameters, can be specified.
 - Some expressions involving `*scanf` may behave differently in FLT.
 In particular, constructions like: `if (1 == scanf("%10f", &f)) { … }` will be converted to incorrect code.
 The `1 ==` is problematic so rather than trying to support this construction, we recommend revising to something like: `if (scanf("%10f", &f) == 1) { … }`.